Guides

 Before you start:

 Define your white-labeling scope.
 Which touchpoints matter most?
+Logos and colors?
 Emails?
 The signing UI?
 Template creation?
 Map the user journey and identify where third-party branding would break the experience.

 Decide on single-brand vs. multi-brand.
 If you need per-customer branding, plan your workspace structure early.
 Create a workspace when you onboard each customer, and scope all their activity to that workspace.